A UK Withdrawal Agreement and Political Declaration on the future relationship between the UK and EU has been endorsed by the European Council.

 Registered immigration advisers, including some Citizen’s Advice Bureaux, can provide detailed guidance.

-If you're an EU citizen, the Settlement Scheme allows you and your close family members to continue to live and work in the UK after Brexit.
+If you're an EU citizen, you can now apply for the Settlement Scheme, which allows you and your close family members to continue to live and work in the UK after Brexit.

 Settled status means you will remain eligible for: